Netflix Error m7361-1253: Five Instant Fixes- (July, 2022)

 Solution#3: Hardware Acceleration

-Chrome has a hardware acceleration enabled by default, but this feature can cause in some cases.
+Chrome has a hardware acceleration enabled by default, but this feature can cause it in some cases.
 Hardware acceleration allows Chrome access to your GPU which helps enhance performance and improve user experience.

 Since the m7361-1253 error is primarily a Chrome-related issue, it’s sensible to try tinkering with Chrome’s hardware acceleration.